f-bn/traefik-role/README.md

 ### General informations

-***Work-in-progress***

-This Ansible role is designed to deploy and configure the Traefik Edge Router on target servers.
+This Ansible role is designed to deploy and configure the Traefik Edge Router on target servers (using pre-built binary).

 **Table of Contents**